 Attorney Barber is a graduate of Massachusetts School of Law in Andover, MA and Hood College in Frederick, MD.
 She has lived in NH since 1985 and enjoys time with her family, friends and her rescue dog, Holly.

 Family law includes divorce, division of all of your marital assets and property, and parenting issues, and prenuptial and postnuptial agreements.
-Attorney Barber is also a member of the Collaborative Law Alliance of NH and believes strongly in the Collaborative Practice.

 Feeling comfortable with your family lawyer is very important because you will be going through many emotional and demanding issues that will need to be resolved.